-- D3. high personal effectiveness: critical self-awareness, self-reflection and self-management; time management; sensitivity to diversity in people and situations and the ability to engage in lifelong learning through reflection on practice and experience; - D4. effective performance within team/group environments, in both an academic and professional context, and the ability to recognise and utilise individuals' contributions in group processes and to negotiate and persuade or influence others; - D5. ability to recognise and address ethical dilemma and corporate social responsibility issues, applying ethical and organisational values to situations and choices. - D6. numeracy by applying appropriate computational techniques to solve numerical problems in a business context. - D7. the ability to define key components of countries' business environment and give examples of how environmental components differ across countries.
+- D3. high personal effectiveness: critical self-awareness, self-reflection and self-management; time management; sensitivity to diversity in people and situations and the ability to engage in lifelong learning through reflection on practice and experience; - D4. effective performance within team/group environments, in both an academic and professional context, and the ability to recognise and utilise individuals' contributions in group processes and to negotiate and persuade or influence others; - D5. ability to recognise and address ethical dilemma and corporate social responsibility issues, applying ethical and organisational values to situations and choices. - D6. numeracy by applying appropriate computational techniques to solve numerical problems in a business context..